 - A number of staff at Flanderwell are trained in the TEAM TEACH risk reduction method and its aims, guidelines and approaches are incorporated in this policy.
-The staff who are trained are: Adam Cornes, Holly Wain, Val Albutt, Amy Bingham and Karen Slater. - Staff understand the core principle that any physical intervention should be--in the best interests of the child - -be the minimum force for the shortest time - prevent injury pain or distress as far as is practicable - maintain dignity - be reasonable and proportionate - the action should be necessary and as (where appropriate) last resorts after all other strategies have been exhausted. - The physical techniques are based on providing the maximum amount of care, control and therapeutic support.
+The staff who are trained are: Adam Cornes, Holly Wain, Val Albutt, Amy Bingham, Jo McGregor and Karen Sheriff and can be accessed through the use of radios. - Staff understand the core principle that any physical intervention should be--in the best interests of the child - -be the minimum force for the shortest time - prevent injury pain or distress as far as is practicable - maintain dignity - be reasonable and proportionate - the action should be necessary and as (where appropriate) last resorts after all other strategies have been exhausted. - The physical techniques are based on providing the maximum amount of care, control and therapeutic support.